-Safe Staff and Safe Recruitment
+20. Safe Staff and Safe Recruitment

-• The leadership team, governing body and Trust of the school will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2023 Part Three.

-- School leaders, staff, members of the governing body and Trust will be appropriately trained in safer working practices and access safer recruitment training. - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
-We will ensure we adopt the appropriate necessary procedures to carry out the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - The school has in place recruitment, selection, and vetting procedures in accordance with KCSiE 2023 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2023 Part Three paragraphs 206 to 351. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the Trust Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
-Concerns regarding low-level concerns will be included in our Code of Conduct from 1 September 2023 in line with KCSiE Part Four Section two.
-Staff can access a copy of this through both the school's and Trust online shared repository of policies. - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices by the appropriate line manager before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the Headteacher / Head of School (or the Designated Safeguarding Lead if the Head is not present), will be notified immediately.
-If it relates to the Headteacher / Head of School, the Trust CEO will be informed without delay.
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers or HR Service. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the school and the Trust's Human Resources Team. - Advice and support will be made available by the Trust's Safeguarding and Lead,, LADO and HR where appropriate to the leadership team.
+- 20.1 The leadership team and governing body and multi academy trust of the school will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2024 Part Three. - 20.2 School leaders, staff and members of the governing body and trust will be appropriately trained in safer working practices and access safer recruitment training. - 20.3 Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
+We will ensure we adopt the appropriate necessary procedures to carry out the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - 20.4 The school has in place recruitment, selection, and vetting procedures in accordance with KCSiE 2024 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2024 Part Three paragraphs 206 to 351. - 20.5 Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
+Concerns regarding low-level concerns will be included in our Code of Conduct from 1 September 2024 in line with KCSiE Part Four Section two.
+Staff can access a copy of this through both the school's and Trust online shared repository of policies. - 20.6 Newly appointed staff and volunteers will be informed of our arrangements for safer working practices by the appropriate line manager before beginning working and contact with pupils. - 20.7 In the event of any complaint or allegation against a member of staff, the Executive Principal (or the Designated Safeguarding Lead) if the Executive Principal is not present, will be notified immediately.
+If it relates to the Executive Principal, the Trust CEO will be informed without delay.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers or HR Service. - 20.8 Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the school and their Human Resources Team. - 20.9 Advice and support will be made available by the Safeguarding and Compliance Lead (SCL), LADO and LCC HR where appropriate to the leadership team. - 20.10 All new staff, supply staff when used, volunteers, and visitors have arrangements made to receive an induction.
+School also ensures all safer recruitment and safeguarding checks are made with agencies being used and that they comply with the schools safeguarding procedures (KCSiE 2024 Part Three Safer Recruitment).